edinburgh-napier/set09121/lectures/lecture12.md

 - Neural networks are a popular nature inspired technique.
 - They are modelled on a simplified idea of the brain.
-    - Neurons input a signal.
+    - Neurons get signal input (e.g. through senses).
-    - Output signal to other neurons.
+    - Signal gets transformed and distributed to other neurons
 - Can have learning developed over time.
 - Academia and hobbyists see it as a method of believable learning.
 - So far fallen short on game projects (see Creatures, Fable II).